z3bbster/EMM/README.md

 Usage
 -----

 You can use EMM for minecraft playing/testing of texturepacks, mods, modpacks, older clients versions.
-Create as many client and/or server instances with the startup script(s).
-Currently support for downloading Minecraft launcher, Minecraft vanilla Server, Bukkit Server.
+Create as many client and/or server instances with the startup script.
+Currently support for downloading Minecraft [Client launcher](http://www.minecraft.net/download), Minecraft [Vanilla Server](http://www.minecraft.net/download), [Bukkit](http://bukkit.org/) Server.
+For vanilla and bukkit server instances you can add server properties such as seed,server name, motd upfront creating them.

 For more information about setting up and creating new client/server instances, refer to the easy instructions given inside this script!